SaaS Metrics: 15 KPIs Every B2B Leader Must Track [2026]

 Benchmark

+Above 40% is the minimum bar; above 60% is elite.
+The best-performing SaaS companies in 2026 score above 50%.
 A company growing 50% with -10% margins scores 40 — it passes.
 A company growing 10% with 30% margins also scores 40 — it also passes.
-Both are healthy; they are just at different stages.
-A company growing 20% with 5% margins scores 25 — it fails the test and is neither growing fast nor profitable.
+Both are healthy at different stages.
+A company growing 20% with 5% margins scores 25 — neither fast-growing nor profitable.

 Why it matters

 The Rule of 40 is the most widely used heuristic for evaluating SaaS business health at the board and investor level.
 It acknowledges a fundamental truth: growth and profitability exist on a continuum, and you can trade one for the other.
-A fast-growing company can sacrifice profitability to invest in growth.
-A slower-growing company can compensate by generating strong margins.
 What you cannot do is sacrifice both.
+If your score is below 40%, you need to either accelerate growth or improve margins.
+If your score is well above 40%, you may have room to invest more aggressively in growth.

 How to improve it